EdFazli/EdFazli.github.io/README.md

    - Choose "main" branch
    - Save settings

-3. **Custom Domain** (Optional):
-   - Update `CNAME` file with your domain
-   - Configure DNS settings with your domain provider
+3. **Access your site**:
+   - Your site will be available at `https://edfazli.github.io`
-   - Enable "Enforce HTTPS" in GitHub Pages settings
+   - GitHub Pages will automatically build and deploy your site

 ### Manual Deployment